NVIDIA/spark-rapids/docs/spark-qualification-tool.md

 `spark.extraListeners=org.apache.spark.sql.rapids.tool.qualification.RunningQualificationEventProcessor`

-The user should specify the output directory if they want the output to go to separate files, otherwise it will go to the Spark driver log:
+The user should specify the output directory if they want the output to go to separate files, otherwise it will go to the Spark driver log.
+If the output directory is specified, it outputs two different files, one csv and one pretty printed log file.
+The output directory can be a local directory or point to a distributed file system or blobstore like S3.
-`spark.rapids.qualification.outputDir`
+ - `spark.rapids.qualification.outputDir`

 By default, this will output results for 10 SQL queries per file and will keep 100 files.
 This behavior is because many blob stores don't show files until